moccalotto/kaos/_brainstorms/ever-dungeon.md

 The city can be expanded by so-called land-shards.
 These rare artifacts are sometimes found in The Dungeon.
-A land-shard is a magical device that can drive away the Outside and expose an area of raw bedrock.
-The city workers then have a very short amount of time to construct a temporary bulwark against the outside.
+A land-shard is a magical device that can drive away The Forrest and expose an area of raw bedrock.
+The city workers then have a short amount of time to construct a temporary bulwark against The Forrest.
 After that, a more permanent wall can be constructed.

-### The Pit
+## The Pit and Pity City
 The entrance to the dungeon.
 Almost 400 meter deep cone shaped hole with extremely steep sides.
 At the bottom is a village called Pit City where the tough guys hang out.
 Along the way down are various "holes" (entrances to